 If you do not know which tools to use for the different activities, or what the differences are between them, you may read more about tools below:

 Kaizena is a tool which you can use to give easy and quick feedback to your students.
 You can give written or audio-recorded comments on your students’ work.
 Kaizena also gives you a number of tools for streamlining the feedback process, which means that you do not need to write the same correction several times.

-Peergrade is an online platform that structures the feedback process when including students.
-The students give each other feedback based on criteria set up by you as a teacher.
-This teaches the students to assess and reflect on other students’ work and to formulate constructive feedback.
+Peergrade is an online platform that structures the feedback process around student involvement.
+The students give feedback to each other based on some criteria that you as a teacher set.
+In this way, the students learn to evaluate and reflect on the work of others, as well as to formulate constructive feedback.

 You should be careful to not have too many students work on the same document at the same time, as this may make the document slow.
 It may also be difficult to estimate how many students are contributing at the same time.
 As a teacher, you may therefore create different documents for the different groups, create a shared editable file in Google Drive or assign time-delayed tasks for the groups.
 Alternatively, you may mark clearly where the students should type their responses.